imixs/imixs-cloud/doc/SETUP.md

 	$ kubectl get nodes
 	NAME              STATUS   ROLES    AGE   VERSION
-	master-1   Ready    master   28d   v1.18.3
+	master-1   Ready    master   28d   v1.21.6
-	worker-1   Ready    <none>   28d   v1.18.3
+	worker-1   Ready    <none>   28d   v1.21.6
-	worker-2   Ready    <none>   28d   v1.18.3
+	worker-2   Ready    <none>   28d   v1.21.6
-	worker-3   Ready    <none>   28d   v1.18.3
+	worker-3   Ready    <none>   28d   v1.21.6

 This will show you the current version of kubernetes running on each node

+**NOTE:** To upgrade the kubeadm and kubectl versions do not run an `apt upgrade`.
+Instead follow carfully the official [Kubernetes Upgrade Guide](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/).

+You can check the available versions compared to your current instlled verions:

+	$ sudo apt update && apt-cache madison kubeadm

-## Upgrade a Cluster Node
+## Upgrade the Master Node

-To upgrade you existing *Imixs-Cloud* environment follow these steps on each node:

-**1. Create a snapshot**

-Before your start upgrading a worker node or your master node it's a good idea to make a snapshot or backup from your node so you can roll back in case something went wrong.

-**2. apt upate**

-To update your worker or master node run the following commands on a debian platform:
+To upgrade the kubeadm tool on the master node run:

+	$ sudo apt-get update && apt-get install -y --allow-change-held-packages kubeadm=1.22.x-00

+Where you replace the kubeadm version with the version you want to upgrade to.
+Next your can verify the update:

+	$ sudo kubeadm version

+With the following command youc can that your cluster can be upgraded.
+The command fetches the versions you can upgrade to.
+It also shows a table with the component config version states.

+	$ sudo kubeadm upgrade plan

+**Note:** Follow carefully the instruction on the 	[Upgrade Guide](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/).

+	$ sudo kubeadm upgrade apply v1.21.6

+After following the upgrade command you can finally upgrade kubelet and kubectl:

+	$ sudo apt-get update && apt-get install -y --allow-change-held-packages kubelet=1.22.x-00 kubectl=1.22.x-00

+Where you again need to replace the correct version.

+## Upgrade the Worker Nodes

+On the worker nodes your only need to upgrade kubeadm tool:

-	$ sudo apt update
+	$ sudo apt-get update && apt-get install -y --allow-change-held-packages kubeadm=1.22.x-00
-	$ sudo apt upgrade
+	$ sudo kubeadm upgrade node

-**3. Reboot your node**

-After an upgrade kubernetes will automatically reschedule the node pods.
-Optional you can also reboot your node to make sure kubernetes is restarted correctly.
+Where you replace the kubeadm version with the version you want to upgrade to.
+Next your can verify the update:

-	$ sudo reboot
+	$ sudo kubeadm version

+To upgrade kubelet and kubectl run:

+	$ sudo apt-get update && apt-get install -y --allow-change-held-packages kubelet=1.22.x-00 kubectl=1.22.x-00

+Where you again need to replace the correct version.

 # Maintenance